Aki78/AirportHeistGroup3MetropoliaProject/README.md

 - [Project information](#project-info)

 ## Introduction

 This document specifies the design for the gameplay of Airport Heist.
 The key developers are Aki Morooka, Khai cao, Kiana Aghajani and Francesco Natanni.
 The Purpose of Airport Heist is to produce a fun and interactive game, that satisfies the guidelines provided by software1.
+As well as producing an attractive and intuitive website that satisfies the requirements in software2.
+Airport Heist is suitable for all ages.

+## Current State

+Our game and website are currently fully functional.
+Our website allows users to create a profile and compete with other users for highest score.
+Users can also find a tutorial on how to play and view current weather data in the cities they will be flying to with-in the game.
+When users wish to play Airport Heist they will be redirected to our game's website.
+This is due to GitHub having a megabyte size limit per file.

 ## Vision

 #### Backstory

 You are a master thief, captured by the Finnish authorities on the minor charge of jaywalking.
-They have no idea of your genius though and neglect to watch over you properly.
+They have no idea of your true genius though and neglect to watch over you properly.
 You make a daring, yet surprisingly easy escape from Jokela Prison and are now on the run!
 You need to get out of Finland A.S.A.P though as the finnish authorities will stop at nothing to bring you to justice.

 Due to your expert skills you are able to steal 10,000€ from the Alepa at Helsinki Airport.
 The police, however, have been alerted of your activities and are hot on your tail.
-Time to make your next move before interpol gets you!
+Make it to the extraction point in portugal before you interpol finds you!

 #### Setting

 Airport Heist is set in present-day Europe.

 #### Objective

-Your mission is to get to your extraction team who are waiting at the destination airport so they can smuggle you out of the EU.
+Your mission is to get to your extraction team, who are waiting for you in portugal, so they can smuggle you out of the EU.

 [Back to top](#airport-heist)

 ## Functional Requirements

 ### How the game works

 Airport Heist is a single player game, where the main character aims to make it to the destination airport, before they are captured, their stamina runs out or money runs out.

 #### Travel

-The main character start in Helsinki, Finland and must end up in the destination airport provided by the game.
-Travel is possible with the purchase of flight tickets.
-Players are shown a list of countries which they can travel to.
+The main character starts in Helsinki, Finland and must end up in Portugal.
+Flights are limited to 800km.
+Players are shown the airports, with-in their 800km travel range, on a map.
+They must decide their flight path themselves.

 #### Evading Capture

-Players can see in which city interpol is and a list of airports interpol may be at next.
-Interpol moves from airport to airport at random, whenever the player makes a decision in the game.
+Players can see in which city interpol is and must avoid flying to the same airport.
+Interpol moves from airport to airport at random, in real time. players must make their decisions quickly.

 #### Stamina

 Stamina is a set amount of energy that the main character has for travelling.
 Each time the main character travels they use up stamina.
 Stamina does not regenerate, so you must make it to your final destination before it runs out completely.

 #### Stealing

 The main character starts the game with a set amount of money.
 If the player requires more money they need to heist.
 There is, however, a chance of getting caught.
 Players are informed of the odds of capture before they attempt a heist and can abort if they feel the risks are too great.
 Players have 5 attempts to steal.
 If they use all 5 attempts before escaping, they will be caught and the game is over.

 [Back to top](#airport-heist)

-### Block Diagram
+### Decision Tree

 The decision tree below show all possible decisions the player can make and the benefits of each.

 <p align="center">